Skip to main content

 Implementation of Climate Action Equity Discussion Guide

-Volunteer members of ECAT learned more on their important role in supporting local government and helped integrate clearer equity guidelines in their membership governing documents by the end of 2022.
-ECAT’s membership has grown to include representation from Frontline Communities living in Longmont.
-To elevate communities who are often most impacted by climate change, the ECAT aims to center these voices when working on their 3 main tasks:
+Volunteer members of ECAT learned more on the importance of their role in supporting local government and helped integrate clearer equity guidelines in their membership governing documents.
+To elevate communities who are often most impacted by climate change, the ECAT aims to center Frontline Communities when working on their 3 main tasks:

 1. Learn: Develop a mutually beneficial education exchange with City staff around climate action & other programs.

-2. Engage: Ensure equitable outcomes and success by providing feedback to the City on climate action programs.
+2. Engage: Ensure equitable outcomes by providing feedback to the City on climate action.

 3. Educate: Assist city staff in engaging and educating the community on equitable climate action.